curlpipe/ox/tasks.todo.md

     - [X] Create 16 bit colours
     - [X] Detect when fallback is required
       - [X] Use colours
+  - [X] Allow changing of colours of warning, info and error messages in config file
+    - [X] Add to configuration file
+    - [X] Apply
 - [ ] Oxa
   - [ ] Delete word
   - [ ] Move word